 Observability Cloud provides supported integrations for Kubernetes, Linux, and Windows.
 Integrations for these data sources help you deploy a Splunk OpenTelemetry Collector to export metrics and logs from hosts and containers to Observability Cloud.

-To collect metrics and logs from an infrastructure resource, select Navigation menu > Data Setup and search for the host type or containerized environment you want to collect metrics and logs from.
+To collect metrics and logs from an infrastructure resource, select Navigation menu > Data Setup and select the host type or containerized environment you want to collect metrics and logs from.
 See Install the collector for more information about the host types or containerized environments packaged as connectors.

 For more information on sending host or container metrics and logs to Observability Cloud, see the following documentation: